El Salvador forces encircle neighborhoods in gang crackdown

 Eduardo Escobar, director of the nongovernmental Citizen Action organization, noted that the state of emergency had not included restrictions on mobility, yet security forces had encircled some neighborhoods, controlling who entered and who left.

-At an entrance to the San José El Pino neighborhood Tuesday, soldiers wearing masks and carrying rifles stopped everyone entering and leaving, searching cars and backpacks and requiring identification documents.
-They denied access to an AP reporter.
+At an entrance to the San Jose El Pino neighborhood in Santa Tecla near the capital Tuesday, soldiers wearing masks and carrying rifles stopped everyone entering and leaving, searched cars and backpacks and required identification documents.
+They denied access to an Associated Press reporter.

+“I have my employment card and my (identification) and I haven’t had problems, but they search everything, everything,” said Héctor Flores near a military barricade.
+“The soldiers and police entered Sunday night and went house to house.
+I believe they took them (gang members) all, but they are still looking.”

-“Free transit was not limited (in the state of emergency) and there are already citizens denouncing the encircling of neighborhoods,” said national lawmaker Claudia Ortiz of the conservative Vamos party.
+National lawmaker Claudia Ortiz of the conservative Vamos party, said, “Free transit was not limited (in the state of emergency) and there are already citizens denouncing the encircling of neighborhoods.”

 William Soriano, a lawmaker from Bukele’s New Ideas party, suggested the spike in murders could have been a message from the gangs after the government took control of two bus routes in the capital earlier this month.
 The gangs extort transportation companies and drivers and the government takeover of nearly 300 vehicles slashed a revenue stream.